cap-js/docs/node.js/best-practices.md

 ## Custom Streaming <Beta /> { #custom-streaming-beta }

-When returning [Media Data](../guides/providing-services#serving-media-data) from a custom `READ`, `action` or `function` handler, content information can be configured as part of the handlers result object.
+When returning [Media Data](../guides/providing-services#serving-media-data) from a custom `READ`, `action`, or `function` handler, content information can be configured as part of the handlers result object.

-Preferably, the handler implementation should use [`req.reply`](events#req-reply), called with an instance of [stream.Readable](https://nodejs.org/api/stream.html#class-streamreadable) and options to specify content disposition headers.
+Ideally, handlers use [`req.reply`](events#req-reply), calling it with an instance of [stream.Readable](https://nodejs.org/api/stream.html#class-streamreadable).
+Include options to specify content disposition headers:

-Example:

 ```js
 srv.on('READ', 'Books', (req, next) => {